AtlasOfLivingAustralia/ala-name-matching/doc/matching-algorithm-v2.md

   equal to the maximum of the child nodes right values.
   Left and right values allow for fast lookup in the biocache index at expense of needing to re-allocate values with each new index, since the values are not stable.
+* **misapplied** A name that has been, historically, erroneously applied to something that is another taxon.
 * **phrase name** A scientific name for a sample that has not yet been fully described.
   A phrase name consists of a scientific name (usually a genus), a phrase describing the sample and a voucher, the person 'vouching' for the sample.